 Selected Biblical Text

 35 Jesus went through all the towns and villages, teaching in their synagogues, proclaiming the good news of the kingdom and healing every disease and sickness.
 36 When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 37 Then he said to his disciples, "The harvest is plentiful but the workers are few.
 38 Ask the Lord of the harvest, therefore, to send out workers into his harvest field."
 (Matthew 9:35-38 NIV)

 Reflecting and Thinking

 It seems that many in our world today have given up on the kingdom harvest of souls.
 Some believe that few are interested in spiritual things.
 We do well to ask ourselves: How often am I following Jesus' instructions to pray for the harvest and for more workers?
 Could it be that we do not see the harvest because we do not look at the world through spiritually compassionate eyes?
 Consider the difference between seeing the physical needs of people and seeing the spiritual needs people have.
 How often does the modern church do ministry or mission work focused almost exclusively on benevolence and physical needs?
-Does the harvest fail because of there is nothing to harvest or because of the workers?
-(Remember that Jesus says the harvest is plentiful.)
+Does the harvest fail because there is nothing to harvest or because of the lack of workers?
+Remember that Jesus says the harvest is plentiful.

 Dear Heavenly Father, help us see the harvest through compassionate eyes.
 Help us see those you see, help us love those you love, help us serve those Jesus died for.
 Bring to our hearts the love of Jesus for others, and help us live out that compassionate love, even as he loved us.
 We pray today for the harvest and for more workers.
 As always, we pray in Jesus' name, Amen.